Psalms that Sing

 02

 Most language groups of the world have rich traditions of poetry and oral verbal art.
-This can add richness in the translation of the original biblical poetry of the psalms.
+This can add cultural beauty into the translation of the original biblical poetry of the psalms.

 04